Yankees vs. Giants prediction, odds, time: 2026 MLB Opening Day picks from proven model

 MLB Opening Day 2026 is just around the corner as the San Francisco Giants host the New York Yankees in a standalone matchup on Wednesday evening.
 New York is coming off a 94-68 campaign in 2025.
 The Yankees lost in the divisional round to the Blue Jays.
 The Giants, meanwhile, went 81-81 and missed the MLB playoffs last year.
 San Francisco hired Tony Vitello from the University of Tennessee to be its new manager in 2026.
 Max Fried will be the Opening Day starter for the Yankees, while Logan Webb will be on the hill for the Giants.

-New users can bet on Yankees vs. Giants with the latest DraftKings promo code, which offers $200 in bonus bets instantly after any $5+ bet:
+New users can claim a special offer by signing up for DraftKings Sportsbook.
+Visit our DraftKings promo code review right now to see their latest offers and get started.

 The SportsLine Projection Model simulates every MLB game 10,000 times.
-It enters the 2026 MLB season on a profitable 35-29 on top-rated MLB money-line picks this season.
-It also excelled making home run prop picks last season, returning nearly 30 units of profit.
+It was a profitable 35-29 on top-rated MLB money-line picks last season.
+It also excelled making home run prop picks in 2025, returning nearly 30 units of profit.
 Anybody following its MLB betting picks at sportsbooks and on betting sites could have seen strong returns.

 Now, the model has set its sights on Giants vs. Yankees and just locked in its picks and MLB predictions.
 You can head to SportsLine now to see the model's picks.
 Here are several MLB odds and betting lines for Yankees vs. Giants: